newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 callToActionLink: "https://newjersey.mylicense.com/eGov/Login.aspx "
 agencyId: nj-consumer-affairs
 ---
-:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="warning" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="note" }

-* You need a separate branch registration for each location where you practice dentistry
-* Once your application has been approved, you will receive an Initial Registration Form.
-You must verify the information and return the form with the appropriate fee to receive your dental license
+Once your application has been approved, you will receive an Initial Registration Form.
+You must verify the information and return the form with the appropriate fee to receive your dental license.

 :::